Laylaaaaaa/ECE-143/README.md

 # Description
 This is UCSD ECE143 final project develeped by Group 3.<br>
 We use Kaggle [Job Salary Prediction](https://www.kaggle.com/c/job-salary-prediction/data) and try to aplly what we learn during the class.
-## Database
+# Database
-The dataset contains 200 thousand more data points with heads:Id, Title, FullDescription, LocationRaw, LocationNormalized, ContractType, ContractTime, Company, Category and SourceName.
+The dataset contains 200 thousand more data points with heads: Id, Title, FullDescription, LocationRaw, LocationNormalized, ContractType, ContractTime, Company, Category and SourceName.

-## Requirements
+# Requirements
 1. Packages
    -Please install following packages:
     -plotly